 Alive alive o!

-Crying cockles and mussels,
+Crying cockles and mussels

-She was a fish monger,
+She was a fish monger

-And sure it was no wonder,
+And sure it was no wander

 For so were her

-Father and Mother before,
+Father and Mother before

-And they both wheeled their barrow,
+They both wheeled their barrow

-Through the streets broad and narrow,
+Through streets broad and narrow

-Crying cockles and mussels,
+Crying cockles and mussels

 Alive alive o!